 James Gallagher son of Oliver and Kate Gallagher nee Gallagher Magheragallon enlisted in the 1st Battalion Royal Scots Guards in Edinburgh.
 He was killed in action just several months into the war on November 11th 1914 aged 35 years.
 The war was to last some four years to the day.
 He is remembered on Panel II Menin Gate in Ieper Belgium.
 He has been incorrectly recorded as a member of the 1st Battalion Royal Irish Fusiliers in some publications.

 Gunner James Gallagher son of Michael and Bríd Gallagher nee Gallagher Strakeenagh was locally known as Jimmy Mhicí Chonchubhar.
-He joined the “A” Battery, 38th Brigade, Royal Field Artillery.
-He died on May 22nd 1918 and is remembered on Panel I Ploegsteert Memorial Hainaut Belgium.
+He joined the “A” Battery, 38th Brigade, Royal Field Artillery(217952).
+He accidentally drowned on May 22nd 1918 and is remembered on Panel I Ploegsteert Memorial Hainaut Belgium.

 Lance Corporal Teague Gallagher son of Patrick and Sophia Gallagher nee McBride enlisted in the 1st Battalion Irish Guards in Edinburgh on August 17th 1915.
 He received the regimental number 6504.
 He died on October 9th 1917 aged 24 years and is remembered on Panel III.A.19 Ploegsteert Memorial Hainaut Belgium.
 He was survived by his mother Sophia, brothers Michael, Hugh, Patrick and Peter (Boston) and sisters Sarah and Fanny.